on this page

 Make sure you work out a plan to repay your debts.
 Ask for help as soon as you think you’ll have problems meeting these repayments.

-Free assistance and advice
+Free help and advice

 Find a financial counsellor